We receive hundreds of questions daily, here are just some of those answered in a concrete and totally direct way.

 Is the Hyaluron Pen treatment absolutely safe?

 Well, nothing is absolutely safe and even a microblading artist can poke someone’s eye out if she is not careful enough.
-Still compared to injecting fillers (that the safety of Hyaluron Pen often gets compared to) it is totally safe.
+Still compared to injecting fillers (that the safety of Hyaluron Pen often gets compared to) it is safer in many aspect, according to the opinion of several experts.
 Why?
 Well, the most terrible problems with injections come, as we all know from blocked blood vessels to which an unfortunate treatment provider has injected some filler.
 For example, filling some large enough artery with thick enough substance can restrict some Oxygen movement to eyes and actually cause temporary or permanent blindness in the worst case.
-With Hyaluron Pen it is anatomically impossible to inject the substance even close the same way, thus there are no such risks.
+With Hyaluron Pen it is not possible to inject the substance this way, thus the risk is much smaller.

 Why do you think Everyoung Hyaluron Pen training is better than others Hyaluron Pen trainings?

 Everyoung has done beauty training for over a decade.
-It has experienced great success when it comes to microblading (it owns SharpBrows, etc).
+It has experienced great success when it comes to microblading.
 The training is well structured and very throughout.
 At first (in the summer of 2018) it used to be a one day training and then it was changed into a 2 day training because the material that has to be learned is quite large and students were not quite ready to complete 2 procedures (lips and wrinkles) on models at the end of the day.
-After changing the training format into a 2-day training the results improved greatly.
+Then the online training system was launched and that allowed to provide the material of the first training day online and the live training could be carried out during one day, again.
+After launching the online training system, the results have improved greatly.
 In addition to that Everyoung training is fairly priced.
-We have hundreds of students and the number is growing fast because the price of a 2-day live training (including the starter kit) is 1299 eur and a complete online training (including the starter kit) costs 599 Eur (shipping included on continental Europe and also when shipping to several other countries).

 When it comes to different pens, are there any remarkable differences?